 Revamping space or piece of land outside your house and turning it into a beautiful garden will definitely add some flare and touch to the entire exterior of your house.
 Gardening is not as hard as people think, especially when you know the simple steps on how to start.
-By the end of this article, you won’t be searching for help from a gardener anymore.
-Read on to find out eight tips on how to start gardening today!
+Here are some easy-to-follow tips to help you start out your gardening journey.

 Spray your garden shovel with a silicone or Teflon lubricant, which will make it a lot easier when it comes the time to shovelling.
 A good coating of the spray will make any type of soil slip easily off the shovel without causing a mess.